vygr/ChrysaLisp/docs/CSCRIPT.md

 ### Compilation stacks

-In order to compile the reverse polish output from of the CScript expression we use a stack of symbols and there associated type.
+In order to compile the reverse polish output from the CScript expression stage we use a stack of symbols and there associated type.
 By type I mean whether the resister is holding a `ptr` or an `int` etc.

 Items are added to this stack on operations such as `(compile-const)` and